juanmirod/chatgpt_cli/README.md

 ## Possible next features, cool things that I would like...

+- [ ] Stand-alone dalle3 interface that works more like ChatGPT
+- [ ] Add the TTS from OpenAI besides Google so the user can chose which one to use in the conversation config
+- [ ] Add a web interface and an API to interact with the conversation manager or the agent directly
 - [ ] Load a history file to continue a conversation
 - [ ] Using API functions instead of prompt actions
 - [ ] Summarize the conversation in a paragraph when it's getting to the token limit to be able to continue on track
 - [ ] Multi-agent generation with several specialized agents
+- [ ] Using local a local models instead of OpenAI API

 ## Runing the test suite